Trigger actions

 - A GX Cloud account.

-- Your Cloud user access token and Cloud organization ID saved in your environment variables.
+- Your Cloud credentials saved in your environment variables.

 - A Checkpoint (either an automatically created GX-managed one or a manually created one).